-Users don’t like to read long introductions, and they don’t want to read more information that they really need.
+Users don’t like to read long introductions, and they don’t want to read more information than they really need.

-It also helps search engines associating your page with the keywords you want, right from the beginning.
+It also helps search engines associate your page with the keywords you want, right from the beginning.

 Include your target keywords and related keywords in your opening paragraph and in the first few paragraphs of your page or post.